Tejaswini283/End-to-End-MLOps-Fraud-Transaction-Scoring-API/README.md

 ## 🚀 API Usage

-You can interact with the deployed API via the interactive documentation at `[YOUR RENDER URL HERE]/docs` or by sending a `POST` request to the `/predict` endpoint.
+You can interact with the deployed API via the interactive documentation at `https://end-to-end-mlops-fraud-transaction.onrender.com/docs` or by sending a `POST` request to the `/predict` endpoint.

 ### Endpoint: `/predict`